techiediaries/techiediaries/_posts/2020/angular-9/web-components/2019-8-1-angular-9-web-components-custom-elements-shadow-dom.md

 Let’s get started with the prerequisites of this tutorial:

-- Working knowledge of TypeScript and Angular is necessary since we are using Angular to create our web component,
+- Working knowledge of TypeScript and Angular is necessary since we are using Angular 9 to create our web component,
-- You also need to have Node.js and NPM installed on your system along with Angular CLI.
+- You also need to have Node.js and NPM installed on your system along with Angular 9 CLI.
 You can simply run `npm install -g @angular/cli` to install the CLI.

-## Generating a project with Angular CLI
+## Generating a project with Angular 9 CLI

 Open a new terminal and run the following command:

-    $ ng new angular-custom-element
+    $ ng new angular-9-custom-element

 This will prompt you if you **Would you like to add Angular routing?** Answer with **No** and **Which stylesheet format would you like to use?** Let’s keep it simple and pick **CSS**.

-The CLI will generate the basic files and install the dependencies and you’ll have an Angular project ready to be served using the following commands:
+The CLI will generate the basic files and install the dependencies and you’ll have an Angular 9 project ready to be served using the following commands:

-    $ cd angular-custom-element
+    $ cd angular-9-custom-element
     $ ng serve

 Your web application will be available from the http://localhost:4200 address.

-## Adding Angular Elements
+## Adding Angular 9 Elements

-Angular Elements takes care of transforming your Angular component(s) to custom elements that can be used to extend HTML with new tags without knowing anything about the low level API.
+Angular 9 Elements takes care of transforming your Angular 9 component(s) to custom elements that can be used to extend HTML with new tags without knowing anything about the low level API.

-> **Note**: You don’t have to know anything about the Custom Elements API to build custom elements and your component users don’t have to know anything about Angular to use your custom element or web component.
+> **Note**: You don’t have to know anything about the Custom Elements API to build custom elements and your component users don’t have to know anything about Angular 9 to use your custom element or web component.

-Now let’s add Angular Elements to our our project.
+Now let’s add Angular 9 Elements to our our project.
 Open a new terminal and run the following command:

-    $ cd angular-custom-element
+    $ cd angular-9-custom-element
     $ ng add @angular/elements

-## How to create an Angular component?
+## How to create an Angular 9 Component?

 In Angular, you can create a component by defining a TypeScript class and decorate it with the `@Component` decorator, where you can provide the necessary metadata for your component such as the the HTML template that will be rendered as the view (and which you’ll need to create) and the stylesheets that contain the styles.